BroadbandForum/usp/docs/specification/index.md

 This field lets the Agent indicate to the Controller whether or not it expects a response in association with the Notify request.

-**[R-NOT.8]{}** - When `send_response` is set to false, the Controller SHOULD NOT send a response or error to the Agent.
+**[R-NOT.8]{}** - When `send_resp` is set to false, the Controller SHOULD NOT send a response or error to the Agent.
 If a response is still sent, the responding Controller MUST expect that any such response will be ignored.

 `oneof notification`